You have 2 options when it comes to representation in your bankruptcy case:

 There are many complicated issues that arise in a bankruptcy proceeding, and an attorney can effectively navigate these complexities for you.

 A recent Federal Bankruptcy Court filing report showed that only 61% of Chapter 7 pro se bankruptcy cases end up with a positive outcome (an order of discharge) versus 99% of Chapter 7 cases filed with an attorney.
+Contrary to belief, even people without legal status can apply for bankruptcy, although they should also seek the counsel of an immigration attorney to assure their citizenship.
 While there are several reasons for this, the most important thing to understand is that every single case filed must, with no exceptions, follow the strictly regulated Federal Bankruptcy Code, in addition to following any and all local/state procedures.
 If these rules are not properly followed, the case may be dismissed.

 Some of the more common mistakes made by people filing for bankruptcy without an attorney: